joehunterdev/react-complete-guide/readme.md

   - `<Link>` also has another prop `relative='path||route'`

 #### Working with Index Routes
+  - We can simply do in our route defintion object  `/`  or `index:true`

 #### Onwards to a new Project Setup - P2